Solar panels and batteries can be a great investment, but it’s important to choose your installer carefully.

 Virtual Power Plants (VPP) are an additional way of networking your stand alone solar system.
 A VPP is a network of distributed energy resources – such as homes with solar and battery systems – all working together as a single power plant.

-The Australian Energy Market Commission (AEMC) details a number of VPP offers available in South Australia along with details of tariffs, charges, approved batteries and the minimum battery storage capacity reserved for the homeowner.
+The Australian Energy Market Commission (AEMC) details a number of VPP offers (external site) available in South Australia along with details of tariffs, charges, approved batteries and the minimum battery storage capacity reserved for the homeowner.

 It’s important to do your comparisons considering these agreements give up control of your battery – often in return for an upfront discount on the cost of a new battery and a much higher solar feed-in tariff.